The Carlswick Deception

 Oxford student Stephanie Cooper is drawn into the dangerous criminal world of art theft when she meets attractive young detective Luke Spencer.

-As her rock-star boyfriend tours Japan with his band, Stephanie and Luke's quest becomes personal as they follow an increasingly perilous trail that leads from Oxford to London, Paris and Venice.
+As her rock guitarist boyfriend tours Japan with his band, Stephanie and Luke's quest becomes personal as they follow an increasingly perilous trail that leads from Oxford to London, Paris and Venice.

 But when Stephanie takes an unnecessary risk, the stakes turn deadly.
 Can she stay alive long enough to expose the identity of the thieves, help recover priceless literary works and resolve her conflicted feelings for Luke and boyfriend James?

 "A suspense-filled thriller, packed full of twists and turns.
 Highly recommended." - The Wishing Shelf

 "..fast paced, highly entertaining mystery.
 Most highly recommended." - Readers' Favorite

 The old man flew upright in bed as the tinkling sound of breaking glass drifted upstairs from somewhere in the house.
 He fumbled about on his bedside table for his glasses, knocking a book to the floor in his haste.

 “For heaven’s sake, George, what are you doing?” the elderly woman with snowy white hair mumbled from beneath the covers beside him.
 “It’s the middle of the night.”

 “Ssh, Alice, I heard something,” George replied in a whisper, as he unfolded the wings of his wire-rimmed spectacles and put them on.
 He was still for a moment as he strained to listen.
 “There, did you hear that?” he asked, as a soft thud broke the silence in the house.
 He reached out and switched on the lamp on the bedside table.